kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 To set a layer as a foreground layer, see [Tagging Layers](#tagging-layers).

 Note that even foreground layers get exported - to prevent this behavior, enable the "Only layers without tags" constraint.

+You may modify the tag representing the foreground layers by editing the procedure argument "Tag".

 In the dialog, this procedure is always inserted in the first position.
 This prevents potential confusion when "Use layer size" is unchecked and the foreground is offset relative to the layer rather than the image canvas.